-Return to the Athos for a gourmet lunch (perhaps including the famous duck confit stew, cassoulet) and an afternoon's cruise to La Croisade, with plenty of opportunity to walk or bicycle along the towpath.
+Return to the Athos for a gourmet lunch (perhaps including the famous duck confit stew, and cassoulet) and an afternoon's cruise to La Croisade, with plenty of opportunities to walk or bicycle along the towpath.

 Dinner on board.

-After breakfast we enjoy a tasting at Oulibon the local olive-oil press.
+After breakfast, we enjoy a tasting at L'Oulibo, the local olive-oil press.